unionlabs/union/docs/docs/06_joining_the_testnet/index.md

 ### 4) Ensure you are creating blocks correctly

-Once we see that you've produced blocks for a day, you will have completed the onboarding process.
+Once we see that you've produced blocks for 24 hours, you will have completed the onboarding process.
+You will receive a notification from us confirming the completion of your onboarding.

 ## Feedback